senderle/doppio/README.md

 db.createUser({user: "user", pwd: "user", roles: ["readWrite"]}) User and pwd is set up in schema.py(MONGO_USERNAME and MONGE_PASSWORD) which can be changed.
 The default authrization db is admin.

-Then create some accounts using normal sign up process.
-Then modify js code to hide the signup page for non-login user.
+Then create some admin accounts using normal sign up process.
+Then modify eve_authtoken/domain.py line 9.
+Add POST method.

+After creating admin accounts, delete POST method in public_methods.
+Now you can create new accounts in log in status.